I came to Amorgos for the first time in the 80’s.

 Undesired people, opposing the system, were sent to serve on those “barren” islands.

 There was a boat once a week or even ten days and it would take something like two days to reach the island.

 The other option was to catch a fishermen boat.
 That would take at least a week.

 There were no ports, the way they are now, and disembarking was done with small wooden boats, since big boats couldn’t dock.

 I was a pharmacy student back then and being a romantic I joined the fishermen.
-We made our way down, hunting sword fish (plenty at that time).
+We made our way down south, hunting sword fish (plenty at that time).

 Listening to Mahler, painting, writing poetry, trying to discover the meaning of life I set foot on the island on a cold windy morning after being at sea for more than a week.